 Puréed White Bean Soup

-In Tuscany, we savored a version of this soup that used sorana beans—rare and expensive, they're hard to find even in Italy.
-Zolfini or cannellini beans are a fine substitute.
+In Tuscany, we savored a version of this soup that used rare sorana beans, but you can substitute zolfini or cannellini beans.

-2. Purée beans along with their cooking liquid in a food processor until smooth.
-(If purée is too thick, thin with a little water or vegetable broth.)
+- Puree beans along with their cooking liquid in a food processor until smooth.
+(If puree is too thick, thin with a little water or vegetable broth.)
 Return soup to casserole, season to taste with salt and pepper, and keep warm.

 - Meanwhile, heat 2 tbsp. of the oil in a small skillet over medium heat.
 Add bread and pancetta, and fry until bread is golden and pancetta is lightly browned, 6-7 minutes.

 - Ladle soup into bowls, sprinkle with croutons and pancetta, and drizzle soup with remaining 4 tbsp. oil.